Tekion Store

 Preconditions

-Primary actor detects shortage of Inventory items
+Primary actor detects a shortage of Inventory items

 Goal